kvisten-e/four-in-a-row/README.md

 - Win detection for four in a row
 - Turn-based gameplay
 - Restart the game
-- Usernames saved locally with wins & losses
+- Usernames saved locally with wins, losses and draw data

 ## Getting Started

 To run the game locally, follow these steps:

 1. Clone this repository to your local machine.
-2. Run the `game.js` file in one of your terminals using node.
+2. Navigate to the root directory of the cloned repository.
+3. Run `npm start` in a command-line environment.

 Have fun playing "Four in a Row"!